pastelnetwork/pastelup/README.md

 ```
 go version
 ```
-This shoudl return something similar to:
+This should return something similar to:

 `go version go1.19.3 linux/amd64`

-Then, clone and build the pastelup repo as follows:
+#### 2. Clone and build the pastelup repo as follows:

 ```
 git clone https://github.com/pastelnetwork/pastelup.git